 But there’re several measures that you can take to mitigate the inevitable decrease of collagen – the structural protein that keeps your skin nice and firm – that is part and parcel of the aging process.
 Prevention is always better than cure.

-You may wish to use Skinlycious’ Blemish Corrector which staves off both wrinkles and fine lines by stimulating the production of collagen.
+You may wish to use Skinlycious’ Clarifying Serum which staves off both wrinkles and fine lines by stimulating the production of collagen.

 Also, wrinkles shouldn’t be confused with the fine lines that sometimes appear due to dryness – Skinlycious’ Hydrating Serum or any decent moisturizer can easily remedy that problem.